 WARNING: Some insurance companies may try to save money by sending you to a doctor who they think will give an opinion about your disability that is more favorable to the insurance company.

-NC workers’ compensation lawyers can’t help you heal faster, but they may be able to push insurance claims adjusters to resolve your claim more quickly once you have reached MMI and help you set up medical treatment in the meantime to try to help lessen your financial burdens.
+North Carolina workers’ compensation lawyers can’t help you heal faster, but they may be able to push insurance claims adjusters to resolve your workers’ compensation claim more quickly once you have reached MMI and help you set up medical treatment in the meantime to try to help lessen your financial burdens.

 Other Types of Workers’ Compensation Benefits

 In addition to the two major categories of workers’ compensation benefits, medical benefits and wage replacement benefits, you may also be eligible for: